kcredillas/cybersecurity-course/README.txt

 2) run command 'python3.5 des.py' to execute des.py

-3) after executing, a binary file 'binarytext.bin' will have encipher DES output depending on 'plaintext.txt' contents
+3) after executing, encipher will be at 'encipher.bin', while decipher will be at 'decipher.txt'